 Honeyscribe: Plant Pharmacy Studio

-Building on the work developed during a previous Creative Arc-funded project, Honeyscribe's Plant Pharmacy Studio will provide a series of free drop-in creative encounters for staff at the Royal Devon & Exeter Hospital in the staff area of TLC Café.
-At a time where staff morale is low across the NHS, and recruitment of healthcare professionals is causing nationwide concern, this project offers a creative way to bolster staff wellbeing of the hospital community.
-Honeyscribe will deliver engaging and contemplative sessions to boost staff wellbeing during their shifts led by skilled professional artists from Exeter who are experienced in working in complex hospital environments in NHS hospitals across the UK.
-Plant Prescriptions will be available to all staff from consultants to cleaners.
+Building on the work developed during a previous Creative Arc-funded project, Honeyscribe's Plant Pharmacy Studio provided full day free drop-in creative encounters for staff at the Royal Devon & Exeter Hospital in the TLC Café.
+At a time where staff morale is low across the NHS, and recruitment of healthcare professionals is causing nationwide concern, this project offered a creative way to bolster staff wellbeing of the hospital community as the clocks went back and many staff arrive and leave in the dark; Honeyscribe delivered engaging and contemplative sessions to boost staff wellbeing during their shifts which were led by skilled professional artists from Exeter who are experienced in working in complex NHS hospitals across the UK.
+Due to availability all the sessions were delivered by Lucy Runge and Amy Shelton - so was delivered by 2 x Exeter based professional artists.
+The project engaged 182 attendees/participants, reaching staff from all departments; this number went up to more than 500 attendees/ participants on the receipt of additional funding, secured as a result of the Creative Arc funds.

 About Honeyscribe